Secondary - Age 11 to 16

 The hub is designed to support parents, teachers and employers too, helping everyone to understand the benefits of apprenticeships here in Sutton and its surrounding areas, and how we can all support young people to make the right decisions.
 Find out more.

-Statutory Assessment of EHC Needs A Guide for parents and young people in Sutton
+EHC Needs Assessment - A short guide for parents and young people in Sutton.
+A Guide for parents and young people in Sutton

 Anti Bullying Advice Information, advice and support available on how to protect yourself and deal with different types of bullying.
 This includes cyberbullying, bullying related to race, religion, culture, bullying of young people with learning difficulties or young carers.